Collagen - leaky gut and acne

 Leaky gut allows inflammatory compounds from within the gut, and even bacteria itself, to travel through the bloodstream.

-Leaky gut encourages an immune response—one that researchers believe contributes to acne—as well as allowing bacteria from the gut to travel directly to the skin, disrupting the skin's natural balance and contributing to acne.
+Leaky gut encourages an immune reaction—one that researchers believe contributes to acne—as well as allowing bacteria from the gut to travel directly to the skin, disrupting the skin's natural balance and contributing to acne.

 Eating a diet that feeds healthy gut flora, plus consistently consuming prebiotics can help balance an imbalanced gut microbiome and heal a leaky gut.
 Healing leaky gut with collagen can in turn promote healthy skin and can reduce acne.